FNAL-HCAL-Ph1Upgrade/fnalWebTools/README.md

 FNAL web tools
 --------------

 This repo contains some web-based tools that can be used through [the FNAL teststand's tomcat server](http://cmsnghcal01.fnal.gov:16000/).
 They could also be reused on a similar teststand.
+Please see the [guide](guide/README.md) for an overview of the functionalities and usage.

 FNAL also runs a modified version of webHandsaw, which can be found here: https://github.com/HCALRunControl/logViewer/tree/fnal